 Types of Oil Painting Brushes

-Updated: 03 Jan 2024
+Updated: 15 Jan 2025

 Oil paints are thick!

-When painting on a canvas, there is a need for brushes that can move the oil paint against the grip of the fabric fibers.
+When painting on a canvas, there is a need for brushes that can move the paint against the grip of the fabric fibers.

 The "working horses" are hog bristle brushes.

-When subtlety or precision is needed, use brushes with soft natural bristles, or with synthetic hair.
+When subtlety or precision is needed, use brushes with soft natural bristles or with synthetic hair.

 Natural Brushes